thatrandomfrenchdude/thatrandomfrenchdude/README.md

 I build brains for machines and bridges between people.
 As Qualcomm's AI Developer Advocate, I am helping grow a thriving Edge AI developer community.
 My work blends deep technical engineering with human connection—because great tech doesn’t live in a vacuum.

 I’ve worn many hats: AI/ML engineer, full-stack developer, data wrangler, and embedded systems tinkerer.
 My secret sauce?
 An obsession with elegant solutions, efficiency, and a good dose of curiosity.
-I code fluently in Python, JavaScript/TypeScript, HTML, CSS, C/C++, and C#, and I’m always hunting for new tools and languages that make me better.
+I code fluently in Python and C, and pretty well in C++, JavaScript/TypeScript, HTML, CSS, and C#. and I’m always hunting for new tools and languages that make me better.
 When I discover a smarter way to do something, I don’t let ego get in the way—I adapt, adopt, and level up.

 Outside of code, I’m a creative spirit.
-You’ll find me writing music, playing chess, flowing through yoga, reading something weird and wonderful, or tending plants.
+You’ll find me writing music, playing chess, flowing through yoga, studying something weird and wonderful, or tending plants.
 In all walks of life, I love helping people solve problems, spark ideas, and feel a little more joy in the process.

 <!-- I am an AI/ML, full stack software, and data engineer with a passion for efficiency, optimization, and organization.
 I am the AI Developer Advocate at Qualcomm where I am building the Qualcomm AI developer community and supporting ecosystem.